zjp-CN/dyn-afit/README.md

 Most stack allocated types in Rust carry a const generic parameter as a maximum allocation size.

-It's also interesting to see `StackFuture` can fall back to heap allocation when the the size of `Future` type exceeds the const size.
+It's also interesting to see `StackFuture` can fall back to heap allocation when the size of `Future` exceeds the const size.

 This is just as simple as `async-trait`, and works well.